There’s a good reason why most people try and fail multiple times to lose weight and get in shape.

 our inner needy toddler misbehaves.

-- We start nibbling on stuff that’s not on that pre-defined NO SHIT list we just wrote out.
+- We start nibbling on a weeee bit of that stuff on the NO CRAP list we literally just wrote out.

 - We binge on the very healthy stuff we’ve made, overlooking the fact that 1000 calories of healthy stuff is pretty much the same as 1000 calories of unhealthy stuff in an energy-in/energy-out sense.